 Can you cold press rosin?

 There is a technique for pressing rosin known as "cold pressing", which involves operating at temperatures much lower than what is considered standard.
-"Cold" refers to temperatures between 160-190 degrees fahrenheit, which really isn't cold at all!
+"Cold" refers to temperatures between 160-190 degrees Fahrenheit, which really isn't cold at all!
 However, compared to the normal temperatures you would press rosin at, it is much lower.

-So, you can cold press rosin, but that doesn't mean no heat - just lower.
+So, you can cold press rosin, but that doesn't mean any heat - just lower.
 You will also need to press much longer (1-5 minutes), and with more pressure.
 You'll see an increase in terpenes, but likely a decrease in potency.

 Which Rosin Bags Should I Use?

-For dry sift or bubble: Use 36 micron or 72 micron bags - 72 micron rosin bags will offer higher yields compared to 36 micron rosin bags, but the 36 micron bags will provide the highest quality product.
+For dry sift or bubble: Use 36 micron or 72-micron bags - 72-micron rosin bags will offer higher yields compared to 36-micron rosin bags, but the 36-micron bags will provide the highest quality product.

 - 36 micron - Most filtration available, highest quality output rosin for use with dry sift or bubble.

-For trim, flower or shake: Use 115 micron or 90 micron bags - You will get the highest yield from a 115 micron rosin bag over a 90 micron rosin bag, but a 90 micron bag will give you more filtration and slightly higher quality product.
+For trim, flower, or shake: Use 115 micron or 90-micron bags - You will get the highest yield from a 115-micron rosin bag over a 90-micron rosin bag, but a 90-micron bag will give you more filtration and slightly higher quality product.

-What's the best rosin press?
+What's the best rosin press machine?

-The best rosin press for you will depend on your budget, how much rosin you want to press and how often, and will also come down to personal preference.
+The best rosin press machine is not one size fits all.
+It will depend on your budget, how much rosin you want to press and how often, and will also come down to personal preference.